uhm-descartes/ee345/morea/equations/assessment-eq.md

    on the rank of the factors for exact non-negative factorization.

-3. Pick $$\bf v$$ to be a vector with 3 coordinates.
-Perform elimination on $$I_3 + {\bf v}{\bf v}^T$$, and multiply all the pivots.
+3. Pick $$\bf v$$ to be any vector with 3 coordinates.
+For your vector, perform elimination on $$I_3 + {\bf v}{\bf v}^T$$, and multiply all the pivots.
 You will find three pivots.
 Find the product of all the pivots, and verify the product equals $$1 + ||{\bf v}||^2$$.
 The equality holds no matter what $$\bf v$$ you take.
-In fact, the equality can be generalized to vectors with any shape.
+In fact, the equality can be generalized to vectors with any number of coordinates.

    As you can see from the problems above, you can think far deeper into the Gaussian Elimination algorithm than is apparent.